Can I order blessed brew online?

 lowers bad cholesterol and raises good cholesterol levels in the blood, which can significantly decrease the chances of developing heart disease and/or having a heart attack or stroke.

 Why is kombucha made with sugar?

 As with any fermentation process, sugar is necessary to feed the yeast.
 Think about yogurt, the yogurt cultures consume the milk sugar (lactose) to produce a sweet-tart milk product teaming with probiotics.
 The process is similar for kombucha.
 The sugar feeds the yeast, which creates CO2 & ethanol, then the bacteria consume the ethanol and convert it into healthy acids.
-Very little sugar remains when it is bottled depending on how long the fermentation process lasts.
+Very little sugar remains when it is bottled.
 Moreover, the fermentation process cleaves sucrose (polysaccharide) into fructose and glucose – both of which are utilized by the fermentation process thereby reducing the glycemic load.

 Why does kombucha have to be refrigerated?

 If exposed to warm or hot temperatures, the fermentation continues rapidly and the carbon dioxide will build up quickly.
 The results could be anywhere from an excess carbonation upon opening to an exploding or broken bottle.
 It is important to keep kombucha refrigerated at all times to prevent any mishaps.
 Good thing it is so delicious, leaving it in the bottle almost never happens!

 During the fermentation process and even after bottling, the bacteria continues to flourish and produces a by-product of the fermentation.
 This gel-like mass of cellulose, often resembling a jellyfish, is completely harmless and can be consumed or discarded.